Bird Language: Nest Robbers

 Springtime is often the most splendid time to observe birds because of avian migrations and their territorial/breeding behavior.
 But it is also perhaps the most difficult time for them because of the energy they are forced to spend in hatching and feeding offspring and defending against nest robbers and owls.
 Join us for a fascinating day to examine what species of birds and other animals prey on the nests of songbirds, and what are the associated alarm behaviors of nesting birds to defend their eggs and young offspring against these marauders looking for an easy meal!

-*This is an ADULT class but is open to ages 12 and up.
-Children under the age of 14 must be accompanied by an adult participant.
+This is an adult class but open to ages 12+.
+Children under the age of 14 must be accompanied by an adult participant with a 1:1 ratio.

 BACKYARD BIRD LANGUAGE